fretzl/hideUserRights/README.md

 hideUserRights
 ==============

-Plugin to hide the display of user rights and other info for users that do NOT have ADMIN_RIGHTS.
+A Zenphoto plugin to hide the display of user rights and other info for users that do NOT have ADMIN_RIGHTS.